pdeschen/wuff-wiki/Convert-existing-Eclipse-plugins-and-apps-to-Gradle.md

   ```

   **Check**: upon successful build there is directory "MyRcpApp/build/output" containing RCP product, specific to our current platform.
 The product could be started via launch script (.bat or .sh, depending on current platform).

+**Explanation**: Wuff analysed manifests and plugin.xml of all projects, generated inter-project dependencies and eclipse-specific dependencies, generated products.
+This is a lot of work, which now we don't have to do manually.